 Density classification is usually included in your mammogram report, but if not, ask your doctor.
 The information could warrant a n additional screening test, such as an ultrasound or MRI, and ultimately could save your life.

 6. FIND A SPECIALIZED BREAST RADIOLOGIST.
+Catch it early!
 Women routinely see a dentist and gynecologist, but many don’t have a trusted physician dedicated solely to breasts.
 We recommend women see a breast doctor instead of a general radiologist.
 A breast doctor will help determine your personal risk, suggest prevention strategies and recommend appropriate breast monitoring so that any changes can be identified early and handled immediately.

 Deciding who will read your mammogram is important, as early detection usually means avoiding chemotherapy.